fern-pl/fnc/readme.md

 3. [Lexical](spec/lexical.md)

 Fern is planned to be able to, as well as natively compile, compile into CIL which may be interpreted directly as if Fern were C# and the standard library is likely to incorporate a more fully fleshed out rendition of [Godwit](https://github.com/cetio/godwit) to enable full seamless integration and interop with .NET languages.

+The language is heavily based on D, with elements from C# and Rust, but it drastically varies both on the backend and frontend from such languages.
+Although it is intended for inexperienced developers to be able to use the language, such differences in the language may be confusing without a programming background and it is recommended to have learned at least one language prior.

+For more information on the language just read the spec 🥺🥺